jecutter/nba-data-models/README.md

 > bokeh serve --show bokeh_app/

+NOTE: It is always possible that data has moved/been removed from the repo, however the necessary data may be regenerated using the scraping tools provided in this repo.

 ## Modeling for Player and Lineup Evaluation

 The "Data_Modeling" directory contains some NBA models in various stages of development.